 5. Fluker’s Medley Treat for Aquatic Turtles

 This treat medley from Fluker’s is a mix of freeze-dried mealworms, crickets, and river shrimp.
-The food is not meant to make up the turtles entire diet, but it makes an excellent supplement or treat for your pet.
+The food is not meant to make up the turtles entire diet, but it makes an excellent supplement or treats for your pet.

 This mix is an excellent way to mix up your turtles diet, and it is a perfect way to add variety and additional vitamins and minerals.
 It also gives them the fat they need.